smeetkalamkar/YouTube-Clone/README.md

-In this project I fetched data using google  and showed it on DOM .
+In this project I fetched data using google API  and showed it on DOM .